ethereum/EIPs/EIPS/eip-0.md

 Implementing Ground Zero is expected to greatly enhance security and mitigate the problems described above.

-Implementation of EIP-0 "Ground Zero" is supported by grants in and out of the ETHEREUM community and is required by the community (@SorryNeckCiao).
+Implementation of EIP "Ground Zero" is supported by grants in and out of the ethereum community and is required by the community.

 ## Copyright